MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/non-eng-articles.md

 ::: moniker-end

-If you've existing knowledge articles or are planning to create knowledge articles in any language other than English, use the following procedure to resolve an indexing issue in Microsoft SQL&nbsp;Server&nbsp;2016.
-This issue deals with non\-English characters that are used in only the Analyst Content and the Internal Content fields in a knowledge article.
+If you've existing knowledge articles or are planning to create knowledge articles in any language other than English, use the following procedure to resolve an indexing issue in Microsoft SQL Server 2016.
+This issue deals with non-English characters that are used in only the Analyst Content and the Internal Content fields in a knowledge article.
 You must perform this procedure on the computer that hosts the System Center - Service Manager database.
 You have two tasks to perform.
-The first is to edit the registry, and the second is to run a series of SQL&nbsp;Server query commands on the Service Manager database.
+The first is to edit the registry, and the second is to run a series of SQL Server query commands on the Service Manager database.

 > [!CAUTION]
 >  Incorrectly editing the registry might severely damage your system; therefore, before making changes to the registry, back up any valued data on the computer.